geotrev/snabbdom-transform-jsx-props/README.md

 ## Usage

-Use the utility on any Snabbdom virtual node created using its `jsx` pragma.
+Import the `transform` function from this package and use it on Snabbdom JSX.

-As an example, the below examples result in an identical virtual node structure.
+The below JSX example results in an identical virtual node structure.

 **Before:**